basham/swit-workshop-writing/slides.md

 Reduce required effort and upfront knowledge

 Notes:
-One way to be cooperative and have a meaningful exchange is to make the process easier for the other.
-One may have a means of reducing the required effort or upfront knowledge that the other needs to engage in the exchange.
+Because you've already identified and researched your audience, you can make a conversation with your audience easy for them.
+You can now reduce the required effort or upfront knowledge they need to engage in the exchange.